RezaPurut/dns-zone-checker/README.md

                            (eg. named.conf, named.conf.default-zones, zones.conf, etc.)
 --zone-dir string          Zone files directory.
 Specifies the directory that contains the zone files
                            such as example.com.zone, db.example.com)
---bastion-addr string      Address or hostname of the bastion server --bastion-key string       SSH private key path for bastion server --bastion-user string      Username to connect to bastion server
+--single-zone string       Use this to only check one zone file --bastion-addr string      Address or hostname of the bastion server --bastion-key string       SSH private key path for bastion server --bastion-user string      Username to connect to bastion server